Herbs as everyday medicine

 Many powerful phytonutrients are unique to herbs such as turmeric and rosemary, they are not found in fruit or vegetables.

-The most basic form of herbal medicine to eat herbs straight from the garden, to cook with them and to make them into teas.
+The most basic form of herbal medicine is to eat herbs straight from the garden, to cook with them, and to make them into herbal teas.

 Where to plant

 Medicinal herbs require healthy, organic soil that has not been treated with pesticides or artificial fertilisers.

 Using artificial fertilisers may help the plant to grow quickly and look healthy, however if you plan to the eat the leaves, you should ensure that only organic materials are added to your soil.

 Herbs can easily be incorporated into an already established garden.
 Many herbs such as lavender, echinacea and yarrow have lovely flowers that compliment other flowers in the garden.

 If you have a vegetable garden, there are a number of herbs that can grown as companion plants because they benefit the vegetables in some way.
 These benefits are many and varied and can include attracting pollinators, exuding a fragrance that deters pests and adding nutrients that benefit the surrounding plants.
 Examples are calendula, chamomile and thyme.